 - 1. Launch Connect Director. - 2.
 In the navigation pane, click Administration > Telephones > Anonymous Phones. - 3.
 Do one of the following: - To add a new anonymous phone, click New and fill in the fields on the General tab on the bottom pane of the page.
-See Table 72 for details. - To delete an anonymous phone from the MiVoice Connect system, select the phone, click Delete, and then click OK in the confirmation dialog.
-(Deleting an anonymous phone disconnects any calls that are in progress on the port.) - 4.
-Click Save.
+See the below table for details. - To delete an anonymous phone from the MiVoice Connect system, select the phone, click Delete, and then click OK in the confirmation dialog.
+(Deleting an anonymous phone disconnects any calls that are in progress on the port.)